eqladios/carriage-test/README.md

 The API contains:
 + CRUD actions for all resources
 + Authentication endpoints with Devise and JWT
++ Pagination
-+ Pagination +Reddit-like comments system done with polymorphic associations
++ Reddit-like comments system done with polymorphic associations
 + Authorization using CanCanCan
 + Testing with Rspec, Faker and FactoryBot